As kids, we learn to judge ourselves. This is a normal part of growing up in our culture and going to school. But, it makes it hard to learn piano.

 “Mindfulness means paying attention in a particular way: on purpose, in the present moment, and non-judgmentally.”

-Why is mindfulness useful for musicians?
+Why is mindfulness useful for piano?

 - How long does it take to learn the piano?